Looking for essential oils for mucus cough? You have found the right page.

 This study shows that inhaling Geranium essential oil can improve chest tightness, reduce mucus production, and has anti-inflammatory benefits in asthmatics.

-Researchers equally found out that there’s a connection between the geranium extract and reduced cough symptoms.
+Researchers also found that there’s a connection between the geranium extract and reduced cough symptoms.

 4. Thyme Essential Oil